 Pay Difference by Location

-For Histologic Technicians, busy Los Angeles offers a higher-than-average pay rate, 48 percent above the national average.
-Histologic Technicians will also find cushy salaries in Philadelphia (+17 percent), Phoenix (+12 percent), Seattle (+12 percent), and Denver (+11 percent).
-Histologic Technicians' salaries are heavily influenced by location — Histologic Technicians in Little Rock bring in salaries that are 26 percent lower than the national average.
-Chicago and St. Louis are a couple other places where companies are known to pay below the median — salaries are 12 percent lower and 8 percent lower, respectively.
+For those looking to make money, Histologic Technicians in Los Angeles enjoy an exceptional pay rate, 46 percent above the national average.
+Histologic Technicians will also find cushy salaries in Philadelphia (+15 percent), Phoenix (+11 percent), Seattle (+10 percent), and Denver (+10 percent).
+Histologic Technicians in Little Rock make 27 percent less than the national average, proving that location is a major factor in pay.
+Below-median salaries also turn up in Chicago and St. Louis (13 percent lower and 10 percent lower, respectively).

 Related Job Salaries